Skip to main content

 Manually via spreadsheet

-Instead of having your transactions be imported automatically (see section above), you can instead import them manually.
-To do so, first go to your banking website and download a CSV of your banking transactions.
+Instead of having transactions be imported automatically (see section above), import them manually.
+To do so, first go to the banking website and download a CSV of the banking transactions.

 Afterwards, go to Accounting > Banking from the left-hand menu within One Church.
-Choose the register account you want to import the transactions into and then click on the Import button.
+Choose the register account to import the transactions into and then click on the "Import" button.

-A pop up will appear where you can upload the CSV file you got from your bank.
+A pop up will appear to upload the CSV file from the bank.
 Please note that it must be a CSV file and not an Excel file.
-If you have an Excel file, simply open it in Excel and save it as a CSV file.
+If the file is in an Excel format, simply open it in that program and save it as a CSV file.

-Alternatively, you can click on the "download template file" button near the top if you want to manually add the transactions to a spreadsheet to then import.
+Alternatively, click on the "download template file" button near the top to manually add the transactions to a spreadsheet to then import.
+This template provides the correct format for the data that needs to be included, such as the transaction date, description, and amount.

 Once the file is uploaded, mapping fields will appear.
 Choose the columns from the spreadsheet that correspond to the data being imported.
 The system will make a best guess as to which columns contain the needed data, but always review what columns it picked for accuracy.

-Once you've mapped the fields, click on the Import button at the bottom to bring in those transactions.
+Once the fields have been mapped, click on the "Import" button to bring in those transactions.

 Important: this import tool will automatically ignore any transactions that were previously imported.
 Specifically, it will ignore any transactions that have the same Date, Description, and Amount as any transaction already in the system.